Persona 4: Dancing All Night: Development

 Persona 4: Dancing All Night was announced alongside Persona 5 and Persona Q: Shadow of the Labyrinth during an Atlus event in Japan on November 24, 2013.
 The game was being primarily developed by Dingo Inc., noted for their work on the Hatsune Miku: Project DIVA series.
 Later in 2014, due to quality concerns Atlus's P-Studio team took over main development, with Dingo being retained as a supporting developer.
 A North American release was later announced for 2015.
 During Tokyo Game Show 2014, it was announced that the Japanese version would also be released in 2015, when it was previously announced to be released in Fall 2014.
 On June 28, 2015, it was announced that NIS America would be publishing the game in Europe in Fall 2015.
 Following this announcement, Bandai Namco announced on their official Twitter account that the game would also be released in Australia and New Zealand on November 5, 2015.
 Rise Kujikawa is played by Ashly Burch in the game due to conflicting schedules which prevented Laura Bailey, Rise's English voice actress in previous Persona games, from reprising her role.

 The soundtrack was supervised and directed by series regular, Shoji Meguro, with original compositions by Ryota Kozuka.
-The game features over 30 tracks, including remixes of previous songs in the franchise by other musicians such as Tetsuya Komuro, Daisuke Asakura, Shinichi Osawa, Towa Tei, De De Mouse, Narasaki, Banvox, Norihiko Hibino, Yuu Miyake, Akira Yamaoka, and Lotus Juice.
-The game features multiple playable characters, including all eight members of Persona 4s Investigation Team, along with Nanako Dojima, Margaret and Kanami Mashita from Persona 4, the lattermost of whom being playable for the first time.
+The game features over 30 tracks, including remixes of previous songs in the franchise by other musicians such as Tetsuya Komuro, Daisuke Asakura, Shinichi Osawa, Towa Tei, De De Mouse, Narasaki, Banvox, Norihiko Hibino, Yuu Miyake, Akira Yamaoka, and Lotus Juice (Note: Lotus Juice was also the game's system voice.).
+The game features multiple playable characters, including all eight members of Persona 4s Investigation Team, along with Nanako, Margaret and Kanami Mashita from Persona 4, the lattermost of whom being playable for the first time.
 Additionally, the Persona 4 character Tohru Adachi and the Persona 4 Golden character Marie are available through downloadable content.
 An additional DLC track features Vocaloid character Hatsune Miku as a playable character, being only voiced in Japanese.